vnicholson1/FlowerClassifierTool/README.md

 Data has come from - https://www.robots.ox.ac.uk/~vgg/data/flowers/102/ provided by the Oxford University.

-A simple tool using kNN and tiny images for flower classifiction to evaluate their effectiveness.
+A simple tool using a trained CNN to classify pictures of flowers.

 # Updating training data